ridvanzengin/Import_Predictor/README.md

 # Import_Predictor
 ## 10 products imported by 10 countries in 2019 and 2020 forcasted with 3 different approaches and 8 different algorithms:
+### To see the project live and alive go to: https://ridvanzengin.site/import_prediction
 #### Seasonal Autoregressive Integrated Moving Average (SARIMA) ==> sMAPE:15%
 #### Triple Exponential Smoothing (Holt Winters) ==> sMAPE:17%
 ### Machine Learning Approach: